-#MAFS Exclusive: Amani Recaps Her First Dance With Her Stranger Spouse Woody ‘It Was Like Something Out Of A Movie!’
+#MAFS Exclusive: Amani Recaps Her First Dance With Stranger Spouse Woody ‘It Was Like Something Out Of A Movie!’

 Amani And Woody "Married At First Sight"

-#MAFS Exclusive: Amani Recaps Her First Dance With Her Stranger Spouse Woody ‘It Was Like Something Out Of A Movie!’
+#MAFS Exclusive: Amani Recaps Her First Dance With Stranger Spouse Woody ‘It Was Like Something Out Of A Movie!’

 A beautiful black love story might be unfolding on “Married At First Sight” that’s melting fans into heart-eye goo.